Page Headers - Gayther Original (200px)

 LGBTQIA+ Community - Equality Movement

 The LGBTQIA+ community faced hundreds of years of persecution, targeted campaigns and gruesome convictions when prosecuted.
-It was not until the late 18th century that in England, the philosopher, jurist and social reformer Jeremy Bentham argued to decriminalise same-sex relationships, which did not happen until 1967, 182 years after Mr Bentham’s campaign.
-Following the French Revolution, France became the first western country to decriminalise same-sex relationships in 1791.
+It was not until the late 18th century that the philosopher, jurist and social reformer Jeremy Bentham argued for decriminalising same-sex relationships, which did not happen until 1967, 182 years after Mr Bentham’s campaign.
+Following the French Revolution, France became the first Western country to decriminalise same-sex relationships in 1791.
 The French nobleman, lawyer and statesman, Jean Jacques Régis de Cambacérès was a key player in decriminalising homosexuality as he was one of the authors of the Napoleonic Code, which even today, underpins the French civil law and the laws in many other countries.
 After France decriminalised same-sex relationships, other neighbouring countries began to change their laws.

-Throughout the centuries, most countries have removed their antiquated laws; however, in 2023 there are still 23.4% or 49.6 million individuals living in countries that still criminalise homosexuality.
+Throughout the centuries, most countries have removed their antiquated laws; however, in 2025, there are still 28.7% or 62.3 million individuals living in countries that still criminalise homosexuality.
 Even though Poland and Vietnam never outlawed same-sex relationships throughout their histories, it does not mean that the people living in those countries were accepted or even that they had it easy.
-Often, in the past, laws were only put in place concerning matters where the treatment and prosecutions varied by region.
-Most countries typically did not actively police the laws; instead, it was left to smaller communities to manage and implement mob rule regarding moral and ethical behaviour at that time.
+Often in the past, laws were put in place only for matters where treatment and prosecution varied by region.
+Most countries did not actively enforce the laws; instead, it was left to smaller communities to manage and enforce mob rule regarding moral and ethical behaviour at that time.

-• 30% of all countries are classified as high or very high
+• 78 (or 33.5%) of all countries are classified as high or very high

 SIZE OF THE COMMUNITY